 Amy is a passionate advocate for choral singing and choral conductor training.
 She is sought-after for her dynamic and engaging teaching style, and her wealth of choral pedagogical experience.

 Graduating with First Class Honours and a Master’s Degree in Piano Performance (UK), Amy went on to be awarded a Doctor of Musical Arts, specialising in Choral Conducting, from Texas Tech University (USA).
 She is the Director of Training for the Association of British Choral Directors, an organisation that sits at the forefront of choral conductor training in the UK.
 She tutors on their extended courses, sits on its advisory council and was the Artistic Director of its annual convention in Winchester, in 2016.

 Amy has performed in award-winning choirs and has had choral works published by Shawnee Press (USA) and Banks Music Publications (UK).
 She has had the pleasure of adjudicating for the Derry International Choral Festival, Choir of the Year (Truro), Music for Youth National Festival (Birmingham Symphony Hall) and the Cheltenham Music Festival among many others.
 As a teacher trainer/animateur, she has worked for Trinity/Open University, Glyndebourne Education, Sing for Pleasure, Youth Music and Music of Life.

-Amy is in great demand as a choral clinician, mentor and teacher, and is currently Musical Director for Holmbury Choral Society, Nota Bene, First Dance Singers and Sir William Perkins's School Chamber Choir.
-She is Associate Conductor of the newly formed Vaughan Williams Singers.
+Amy is in great demand as a choral clinician, mentor and teacher, and is currently Musical Director for Holmbury Choral Society, Nota Bene, Corra Sound, First Dance Singers and Sir William Perkins's School Chamber Choir.
+She is the Choral Consultant of the newly formed Vaughan Williams Singers.